bondagit/aes67-linux-daemon/daemon/README.md

 > **ip\_addr**
 > JSON string specifying the IP address of the specified network device.
-> **_NOTE:_** This parameter is read-only and cannot be set.
-The server will determine the IP address of the network device at startup time and will monitor it periodically.
+> This parameter can be set to specify the prefferred IP address to use.
+In case such address is not valid, the server will determine the IP address of the network device at startup time and will monitor it periodically.

 > **mdns\_enabled**
 > JSON boolean specifying whether the mDNS discovery is enabled or disabled.